 The block diagram shows the connections used in this example, all interface connections are implemented using dedicated resources.
-This example makes use of the AVR-FPGA Data Bus, two FPGA Interrupts, two I/O Select signals, two SRAM locations and the AVR Hardware Multiplier.
+This example makes use of the AVR-FPGA Data Bus, two FPGA Interrupts, two I/O Select signals, two SRAM locations, the AVR Hardware Multiplier and the two AVR UARTs.

-AVR-FPGA Interface Design 4
+AVR-FPGA Interface Design 5